hazelcast/hazelcast-nodejs-client/README.md

     console.log(client.getLocalEndpoint()); // Connects and prints some information about this client });
 ```

-This should print logs about the cluster members and information about the client itself such as client type, uuid and address.
+This should print logs about the cluster members and information about the client itself such as the client type, UUID and address.

 ```
 [DefaultLogger] INFO at ConnectionAuthenticator: Connection to 192.168.0.3:5701 authenticated [DefaultLogger] INFO at ClusterService: Members received.